 This special issue will explore the gender and sexual politics of translation in literary and cultural texts across multiple languages and historical periods.
-Overall, the issue will ask some of the following questions: How do we work with translating terms for naming dissident genders and sexualities in comparing texts and cultures of the past which may not be translatable to modern understandings of gay, lesbian, bisexual, or queer identity?
-How might we work with the specificity of ‘queer,’ which has its origins in western Anglophonic cultures, when translating texts from non-Anglophonic and non-western contexts?
-What new translation issues arise when we recognise that in some postcolonial cultures, for example, terms for same-sex sexual identities may not be inscribed discursively in indigenous languages, but may name instead gender-defined performances of same-sex desires for which equivalent terms may not exist in modern European languages?
-At the same time, the essays collected in the proposed special issue will not only be concerned with gender and sexuality alone as axes of investigation in translations studies, but will ask how translation theory may be broadened through the pressures of queer theoretical orientations, while asking the extent to which translation operates as a queer praxis.
+At the same time, the essays collected in this special issue are not only concerned with gender and sexuality alone as axes of investigation in translations studies, but ask how translation theory may be broadened through the pressures of queer theoretical orientations, and the extent to which translation operates as a queer praxis.

 Guest Editor: Wang Ning (Shanghai Jiao Tong University, Shanghai)